machingclee/2020-11-11-deep-learning-study/README.md

 cclee   3.7G 24 Nov 02:10 val.hdf5
 ```

-We trained our AlexNet from scratch, we also trained a 99% validation accuracy model but using ResNet on trained on imagenet and concatenate it with a Logistic regression dense layer.
+We trained our AlexNet from scratch, we also trained a 99% validation accuracy model by using ResNet on trained on imagenet and concatenate it with a Logistic regression dense layer.
 ```
               precision    recall  f1-score   support